blanton-black/pubba/README.md

 pubba is a Sinatra extension designed to help you manage your site.
 It uses [Sprockets](https://github.com/sstephenson/sprockets) for packaging assets and [R18n](http://r18n.rubyforge.org/) for internationalization/localization.
 I use R18n as a central location for default text, the internationalization functionality is a nice bonus in the event the application needs to move in that direction.

+# Note

+This extension is under heavy, heavy development and is subject to massive changes over the next week or so.

 # Why?

 There's really two main driving forces behind this extension: audit requirements and code organization.